JacobMisirian/DblTekGoIPPwn/README.md

 ### Getting a Root Shell on a Vulnerable System

-DblTekGoIPPwn makes it easy to simply get a root shell on any vulnerable system.
+DblTekGoIPPwn makes it easy to get a root shell on any vulnerable system.
 Simply run the following command using the vulnerable IP.

 ```